Imran-Khann/demo-repo/README.md

 # DEMO

-This is my first repositry
+This is my first repositry and also updated!